 for parents/guardians and young people relating to school transport.

 The transport provided will depend on the type of school

 your child attends.
 If your child is offered a place at a mainstream (foundation, community or voluntary-controlled) or (voluntary-aided faith) primary or secondary school, they could be entitled to free or assisted home to school transport.
 For further details please visit the relevant page below.

 Raising of Participation Age

-Essex County Council will continue to make transport available to all Post 16 students (including those with Special Educational Needs) who qualify for assistance under the policy outlined on the Post 16 Transport travel page
+Essex County Council will continue to make transport available to all post-16 students (including those with special educational needs) who qualify for assistance.

 My child is attending a:

 Information for young people

 If you are a young person and would like to know about different ways to travel, we have lots of information to help you choose a way that suits you.